junxit/us-congress-bills-111/metadata.md

 - 2010-02-26 — The previous question was ordered pursuant to the rule. (consideration: CR H948)
 - 2010-02-26 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2010-09-24 — Received in the Senate.
+- 2010-09-27 — Amendment SA 4665 agreed to in Senate by Unanimous Consent.
+- 2010-09-27 — Amendment SA 4665 proposed by Senator Casey for Senator Feinstein. (consideration: CR S7559) In the nature of a substitute.
+- 2010-09-27 — Measure laid before Senate by unanimous consent. (consideration: CR S7558-7559)
+- 2010-09-27 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-09-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-09-27 — Senate amendment agreed to: Amendment SA 4665 agreed to in Senate by Unanimous Consent.
+- 2010-09-27 — Senate amendment proposed (on the floor): Amendment SA 4665 proposed by Senator Casey for Senator Feinstein.(consideration: CR S7559)
+- 2010-09-27 — Senate amendment submitted